SV1CAL/Satellite-FUN/README.md

 VERSION 1v38:
 - Added option to show FFT when SatDump is used for recording or live processing.

-	This can be enabled with the following in config.txt SATDUMP_FFT_SERVER_ON 1
+  This can be enabled with the following in config.txt:

+  SATDUMP_FFT_SERVER_ON 1

   SATDUMP_FFT_SERVER_IP 127.0.0.1

 VERSION 1v37:
 - Added option to connect to antenna controller at startup